fjkz/tt-runner/doc/en/README.md

 [![Build Status](https://travis-ci.org/fjkz/tt-runner.svg?branch=master)](https://travis-ci.org/fjkz/tt-runner)

 *TT-Runner* is a directory structure framework of test scripts.
 It helps to organize test scripts, and it helps to run the scripts easily.
-The testing result is output with [TAP (Test Anything Protocol)](http://testanything.org/).

 ## Usage